sravaninaalam/Foodorder/README.md

   WRITING CSS
       1.index.css   2)sass and scss  3)styled components 4)libraries and frameworks(material ui, chakra ui, and design, bootstrap)
       Tailwind CSS: we will install tailwind along with post-CSS. post-CSS is a tool for transforming CSS with JavaScript.
-      ".postcssrc" file is a configuration for post css helps the parcel to understand what is written in tailwind cons-1) There were some cases where we needed to write more classes in our file. when we put so much CSS classes in our JSX or HTML  files then our js file is overloaded with CSS classes and the code feels a little less readable apart from this everything is good pros-1)tailwind is lightweight/tiny (when  parcel makes a bundle of CSS it will only include the CSS that is required on our web page .
+      ".postcssrc" file is a configuration for post css that helps the parcel to understand what is written in tailwind cons-1) There were some cases where we needed to write more classes in our file. when we put so many CSS classes in our JSX or HTML  files then our js file is overloaded with CSS classes and the code feels a little less readable apart from this everything is good pros-1)tailwind is lightweight/tiny (when  parcel makes a bundle of CSS it will only include the CSS that is required on our web page .
 If we have the same classes multiple times it will load only one class) Tailwind has more than 1000+ classes but it is loaded on our page with the classes which we used in our app, Thats why tailwind is lightweight